 Beginning in the fourth quarter of 2008, the federal government, including through the Federal Deposit Insurance Corporation and the GSEs, and several lenders implemented programs to modify loans to make them more affordable to borrowers with the goal of reducing the number of foreclosures.
-During 2012, 2013 and 2014, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$1.2 billion, \$1.0 billion and \$0.8 billion, respectively, of estimated claim payments.
-Based on information that is provided to us, most of the modifications resulted in reduced payments from interest rate and/or amortization period adjustments; from 2012 through 2014, approximately 9% resulted in principal forgiveness.
+During 2013, 2014 and the first quarter of 2015, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$1.0 billion, \$0.8 billion and \$0.2 billion, respectively, of estimated claim payments.
+Based on information that is provided to us, most of the modifications resulted in reduced payments from interest rate and/or amortization period adjustments; from 2013 through the first quarter of 2015, approximately 10% resulted in principal forgiveness.

 One loan modification program is the Home Affordable Modification Program ("HAMP").
 We do not receive all of the information from servicers and the GSEs that is required to determine with certainty the number of loans that are participating in, have successfully completed, or are eligible to participate in, HAMP.
-We are aware of approximately 6,180 loans in our primary delinquent inventory at December 31, 2014 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
-Through December 31, 2014, approximately 54,290 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
+We are aware of approximately 6,110 loans in our primary delinquent inventory at March 31, 2015 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
+Through March 31, 2015, approximately 56,380 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
 Although the majority of loans modified through HAMP are current, we cannot predict with a high degree of confidence what the ultimate re-default rate on these modifications will be.
 Our loss reserves do not account for potential re-defaults unless at the time the reserve is established, the re-default has already occurred.

-In each of 2013 and 2014, approximately 16% of our primary cures were the result of modifications, with HAMP accounting for approximately 68% and 67%, respectively, of those modifications in 2013 and 2014.
+In 2014 and the first quarter of 2015, approximately 16% and 13%, respectively, of our primary cures were the result of modifications, with HAMP accounting for approximately 67% and 70%, respectively, of those modifications.
 Although the HAMP program has been extended through December 2016, we believe that we have realized the majority of the benefits from HAMP because the number of loans insured by us that we are aware are entering HAMP trial modification periods has decreased significantly since 2010.
 The interest rates on certain loans modified under HAMP are subject to adjustment five years after the modification was entered into.
 Such adjustments are limited to an increase of one percentage point per year.

 The GSEs' Home Affordable Refinance Program ("HARP"), currently scheduled to expire December 31, 2015, allows borrowers who are not delinquent but who may not otherwise be able to refinance their loans under the current GSE underwriting standards, to refinance their loans.
 We allow HARP refinances on loans that we insure, regardless of whether the loan meets our current underwriting standards, and we account for the refinance as a loan modification (even where there is a new lender) rather than new insurance written.
-As of December 31, 2014, approximately 15% of our primary insurance in force had benefitted from HARP and was still in force.
+As of March 31, 2015, approximately 15% of our primary insurance in force had benefitted from HARP and was still in force.
+We believe that we have realized the majority of the benefits from HARP because the number of loans insured by us that we are aware are entering HARP has decreased significantly.